ppkantorski/Ultrahand-Overlay/README.md

 ## Features

-Ultrahand is a command-line tool that provides functionality for managing files and directories on an SD card.
+Ultrahand is a command-line tool that provides powerful functionality for managing files and directories on an SD card.
 It offers the following features:

-- Create directories: You can use Ultrahand to create directories on your SD card.
+- Create Directories: Ultrahand allows you to effortlessly create directories on your SD card.
 Simply specify the directory path, and Ultrahand will create it for you.

-- Copy files: Ultrahand allows you to copy files from one location to another on your SD card.
-Just provide the source file path and the destination file path, and Ultrahand will handle the file copying process.
+- Copy Files: With Ultrahand, you can easily copy files from one location to another on your SD card.
+Just provide the source file path and the destination file path, and Ultrahand will handle the file copying process seamlessly.

-- Delete files: With Ultrahand, you can easily delete files from your SD card.
-Just specify the file path, and Ultrahand will remove the file for you.
+- Delete Files: Ultrahand simplifies file deletion on your SD card.
+By specifying the file path, Ultrahand will promptly remove the file for you, making the deletion process hassle-free.

-- Move files: Ultrahand enables you to move files from one directory to another on your SD card.
-Provide the file path and the destination directory path, and Ultrahand will handle the file movement for you.
+- Move Files: Ultrahand enables you to move files between directories on your SD card effortlessly.
+Provide the file path and the destination directory path, and Ultrahand will take care of moving the file, ensuring its seamless relocation.

+- Modify INI Files: Ultrahand empowers you to edit INI files on your SD card.
+You can update existing key-value pairs, add new entries, or even create new sections within the INI file.
+Ultrahand makes it easy to customize and tailor the configurations of your INI files.

+Ultrahand provides a convenient command-line interface to perform these operations, allowing you to efficiently manage your files, directories, and INI files on an SD card.

 ## Nintendo Switch Compatibility
 The Ultrahand File Management System is compatible with the Nintendo Switch, allowing users to manage files and perform file operations directly on their Switch console.